 Girls with ADHD need structure, but also flexibility and room to move.
-If you start your homework journey year with the belief that your daughter will sit and do homework quietly for an hour after school every day, you will be disappointed.
-Instead of creating a schedule that will frustrate everyone involved, use these tips to create a realistic schedule for girls with ADHD that your daughter will love.
-It’s part of the process in parenting girls with ADHD.
+If you start your homework journey year with the belief that your daughter will sit and do homework quietly for an hour or two after school every day, you will be disappointed.

 Use these tips to create a realistic schedule that works well for girls with ADHD.